aavegotchi/aavegotchi-wiki/posts/en/atokens.md

 <p class="headerImageText">The aETH aToken</p>
 </div>

+Every Aavegotchi is powered by Spirit Force.
+Upon opening a [portal](/portals), the summoner (you!) has to imbue your Gotchi with Spirit Force to summon your new-found friend to life!

+So what exactly is Spirit Force?

-aTokens are interest-bearing tokens from the [Aave Protocol](https://aave.com).
+Initially, the Aavegotchi game was designed to be on Ethereum Mainnet.
+During that time, Spirit Force refers to aTokens.
+They are interest-bearing tokens from the [Aave Protocol](https://aave.com).
 They are minted upon deposit and burned when redeemed.
 The aTokens are pegged 1:1 to the value of the underlying asset that is deposited in the Aave protocol. aTokens can be freely stored, transferred, and traded.
 See the [Aave FAQ](https://docs.aave.com/faq/) for more information on the Aave Protocol.

-So how are aTokens relevant to Aavegotchi?
-Every Aavegotchi has to be summoned through a [portal](/pages/portals), and have to be collateralized by an aToken before they are brought to life!
-No exceptions!
-That's why you need aTokens and this page will provide you with some helpful information on what are the available aTokens and how do you get them.

-When Aavegotchi shifted from Ethereum Mainnet to the [Matic Network](/glossary#matic-network), these aTokens need to be available on the Matic Network as well.
-Our in-house coding genius and diamondboi, [Nick Mudge](/team#nick-mudge) managed to bridge them over to the Matic Network. aTokens on the Matic Network are known as maTokens.
+Due to high gas fees on Ethereum Mainnet, the launch of the Aavegotchi game was shifted to [Polygon](/glossary#polygon), a layer 2 solution.
+The benefits of shifting to Polygon include near-zero transaction fees and near-instant transactions.
+As a result of this move, we need aTokens on Polygon as well.
+Our in-house coding genius and diamondboi, [Nick Mudge](/team#nick-mudge) managed to bridge them over to Polygon. aTokens on the Polygon are known as maTokens.

-From a gamer's standpoint, playing Aavegotchi involves:

-1. Getting some aTokens
-2. Converting aTokens to maTokens
-3. After opening a Portal, using maTokens as collateral to summon an Aavegotchi

-In this page, we will instruct you in the ways of the aTokens.
+This page will provide you with some helpful information on what are the available aTokens and how do you get them.

+Do note that you eventually **need maTokens** to summon your Gotchis on Polygon.
+There are various ways to get maTokens without needing to go through aTokens.
+However, for the sake of representativeness, we explain how to get aTokens here.

 In Aavegotchi, the terms "Spirit Force", "Collateral", "aTokens", and "maTokens" mean the same thing.